-PRIVATE MUSIC INSTRUCTION.
+PRIVATE MUSIC INSTRUCTION

 Belonging to a diverse student body is an important part of the Honors Program experience at UD.
-Undergraduate research, study abroad, Honors tutorials, the options that comprise Honors Forum, and the many Honors extracurricular activities allow Honors students to pursue their own particular enthusiasms.
+Undergraduate research, study abroad, unique Honors course offerings, and the many Honors extracurricular activities allow Honors students to pursue their own particular enthusiasms.